szeiger/ornate/doc/src/running.md

 ```scala src=../../plugin/src/sbt-test/ornate/simple/build.sbt
 ```

 You can run Ornate from sbt with the `ornate` task.
-By default it looks for a config file `src/ornate.conf`, source and resources under `src/site`, and it builds the site to `target/site`.
+By default it looks for a config file `src/ornate.conf`, source and resources under `src/doc`, and it builds the site to `target/doc`.
 These settings can be changed directly through the sbt configuration:

 ```scala src=../../plugin/src/main/scala/com/novocode/ornate/sbtplugin/OrnatePlugin.scala#--doc-plugin
 ```

 Only the location of the config file is required.
-The base / source / resource / target directories are set by default, in which case they override any settings made in the config file.
+The base / source / resource / target directories are set by default, so they override any settings made in the config file.
+You can explicitly set them to `None` to make the settings from the config file take effect instead.

 ## Command Line